Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Let's make a change to the arm.
 For example, paint a muscle attachment to all white, something that is easy to identify in viewport.
-Now let's apply our builder to it, to revert the rig to the previous state.
+Now let's apply the builder to it.

 .. code-block:: python

     z.build()

-In the viewport, you should see that the state of the arm rig jumped back to the way it was when you retrieved it, as well as this output in the script editor:
+It should be clearly visible in the viewport that the state of the arm rig jumped back to the way it was when the scene was retrieved.
+There should also be an output in the script editor:

 .. code-block:: python